-The appeal of online courses isn’t just limited to traditional classroom environments like highschool and university, or corporate trainers adapting with remote onboarding… And you don’t need to be formally trained as an educator either.
+The appeal of creating online courses isn’t just limited to traditional classroom environments like highschool and university, or corporate trainers adapting with remote onboarding… And you don’t need to be formally trained as an educator either.

-Since the quarantine measures came into place and more people found themselves at home, sourdough bread went viral.
+After quarantine measures came into place and more people found themselves at home, sourdough bread went viral.
 People were staying home, had time off, and wanted to learn a tangible skill.
 For weeks, social media was flooded with photos of beautiful and not-so-beautiful home-baked loaves.

 Puff School of Pastry responded to the sourdough trend by offering a free six-part video guide to making sourdough in lockdown as a way to create value while also getting in front of new prospective students (and hopefully, sell more courses).

 And now that we’re coming out of COVID-19 and the world has gotten used to online courses, the demand for online courses is here to stay.

 Here are some other areas of expertise that we’ve seen translate into profitable online course businesses, to give some ideas of what you can teach: